dakilaledesma/intro-ml/hw3-tutorial.md

 Running this code in a notebook, you should be able to see the different combinations of hyperparameters and their respective validation accuracy (val_acc):

 ![table](https://i.imgur.com/2iL33qP.png)

+So, we've made a Dense network and did some hyperparameter grid search, and now we're done!